 Below are links to our requirements and our online application.
 We require all students to apply online since our process is electronic, including status checks.
 Full instructions are found below.
-If you're not sure of your major, read about our programs below.
+If you're not sure of your major, read about our programs by visiting the links below.
 Questions?
-Email us at email@example.com or check our FAQ.
+Email us at firstname.lastname@example.org or check our FAQ.

 - Application and Portfolio Requirements